neo4j/docker-neo4j/README.md

 	    --volume=$HOME/neo4j/conf:/conf \
 	    neo4j/neo4j

-The `/conf` volume will override all configuration provided by the image and must therefore contain a complete, valid set of Neo4j configuration files.
+Any configuration files in the `/conf` volume will override files provided by the image.
+This includes values that may have been set in response to environment variables passed to the container by Docker.
+So if you want to change one value in a file you must ensure that the rest of the file is complete and correct.

-To generate an initial set of configuration files, run the image with the `dump-config` command.
+To dump an initial set of configuration files, run the image with the `dump-config` command.

 	docker run --rm\
 	    --volume=$HOME/neo4j/conf:/conf \